 Apart from the scholarships funded by the Society’s own funds, the Society also makes the decisions on the grants from the Magnus Ehrnrooth Foundation and the Ruth and Nils-Erik Stenbäck’s Foundation.

-The Finnish Society of Science and Letters next grant application period will open in January 2020.
+The Finnish Society of Science and Letters next grant application period is in January 2021.
 The application should be made electronically through this link.

 For non-members the application must be recommended by two members of the Society.
 The recommendation is made electronically and may be submitted through this link.